 Ingredients

-• 2 teaspoons michiu or rice cooking wine
+- 2 teaspoons michiu (Taiwanese rice cooking wine) or other rice wine

 Instructions